simCecca/InformationVisualization/README.md

-# SEE THE WIKI SECTION
+# See The Wiki Section